juliothomazelli/juliothomazelli/README.md

-# - Julio Thomazelli 🧘‍♂️
+# Julio Thomazelli 🧘‍♂️

-## Hi there, my name is Julio and welcome to my Github. 👋
+Welcome to my Github, feel free to see and clone all of my experimentals and repositories.

 # - About me 💻
 🔭 I’m currently working on NodeJs, ReactJs and MySQL.